SAP-samples/teched2022-DA261/exercises/hana_cockpit/appendix_ex10/README.md

-# Exercise 10: Managing Workload Classes
+# Managing Workload Classes

 We manage workload in SAP HANA by creating workload classes and workload class mappings.
 Appropriate workload parameters are then dynamically applied to each client session.
 You can classify workloads based on user and application context information and apply configured resource limitations (for example, a statement memory limit).
 Workload classes allow SAP HANA to influence dynamic resource consumption on the session or statement level.
-In this exercise you will learn on how to create Workload classes and how to monitor them.
+In this exercise you will learn how to create workload classes and how to monitor them.

-1. Locate the **Data Administration** card on the Database Overview page and click **Manage workload classes**.
+1. Locate the **Database Administration** card on the Database Overview page and click **Manage workload classes**.

     ![Manage Workload Classes](./images/10-01_ManageWorkloadClasses.png)

-2. The *Workload Classes* application displays the parameters for every workload class in the system and this is where can create a new workload class.
+2. The *Workload Classes* application displays the parameters for every workload class in the system and this is where you can create a new workload class.
 Click the **Create** button.

     ![Workload Classes](./images/10-02_WorkloadClasses.png)